 There are multiple sources of caffeine that kids of all ages can be exposed to and consume on a regular basis.
 The study found that children consumed caffeine from a variety of drinks, including soda, coffee, energy drinks and tea.
 Importantly, many diet sodas also contain caffeine.

-If a nursing mother is ingesting caffeine, even young babies can be exposed to caffeine through breast milk.
 Since the FDA does not require manufacturers to list caffeine content on their labels, caffeine can also be found in products like certain jellybeans, gum, medications, chocolate chips, chocolate or coffee flavored ice cream, hot chocolate and more.

 Even in seemingly smaller doses, such as half a cup of coffee or half a serving of soda, caffeine can have a negative effect on children’s bodies by raising blood pressure and heart rates.
-Caffeinated products can also cause other major health risks; for example, soda is the leading cause of childhood obesity in the United States.
+Caffeinated products can also cause other major health risks; for example, soda is a leading cause of childhood obesity in the United States.

 As kids prepare to head back to school, they may argue that they need soda, coffee, energy drinks or candy to help them stay awake.
 The truth is that no one needs caffeine, especially not kids.
 The best drinks for children are water and milk, both of which are caffeine-free.

 Allowing your kids to consume caffeine regularly may make them dependent on it in the future.
 Caffeine can also cause nervousness, jumpiness, shaky hands, difficulty sleeping, and trouble focusing.
 Consuming too much caffeine can also cause headaches, stomachaches, and racing heartbeats.
 In some cases, individuals try to replace sleep with caffeine, which can lead to serious sleep disorders such as insomnia.